Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 Where the risk is highest: regulated industries and fast-paced retail

-The compliance pressure described above is felt across industries, but it is most acute in two distinct environments: regulated industries subject to legally binding compliance obligations, and fast-paced retail operations managing high-volume promotional content on tight cycles.
+The compliance pressure described above is felt across industries, but it is most acute in two distinct environments: regulated industries subject to legally binding compliance obligations — including financial services, insurance and health and pharmaceuticals — and fast-paced retail operations managing high-volume promotional content on tight cycles.
 See also: Understanding Marketing Compliance.

 Financial services and insurance